|Home||Natural Family Living||Big Life Issues||Death & Immortality

 "the intentional use of physical force or power, threatened or actual, against oneself, another person, or against a group or community, which either results in or has a high likelihood of resulting in injury, death, psychological harm, maldevelopment, or deprivation."

-You might find it useful to break down violence into:-
+You might find it useful to break down violence into three types:-

 Social violence.
 This includes: play fights with your children, martial arts and contact sports, war games, some computer and board games.
 Children might say "you're dead and out-of-the-game".
 All sorts of sports from chess to MMA use warlike terminology, like "destroying" their opponent.